 Earthenware is low-fired clay that is typically fired at temperatures between 1800 to 2100 degrees Fahrenheit.
 Given its highly porous texture, this clay variant is easy to work with for beginner artists.
 Potters usually use earthenware clay for decorative pottery and tableware like bowls and plates.
 Post-firing, the pottery ware is reddish-brown and can also be glazed to achieve different colors.
 However, earthenware isn’t as durable as porcelain or stoneware.
 This makes it unsuitable for items that are subjected to regular wear and tear.

 Stoneware clay’s firing temperature is higher than that of earthenware and falls between 2200 to 2400 degrees Fahrenheit depending on the artwork’s size.
-Moreover, it is less porous and denser as compared to earthenware which makes it durable and highly functional for pottery pieces like vases and mugs.
+Moreover, it is less porous and denser than earthenware, making it durable and highly functional for pottery pieces like vases and mugs.
 It is also less likely to crack or chip.
 When fired, it has a natural beige and gray color.
 However, potters can glaze it to achieve different colors.
 Yet, this clay variant might not be ideal for beginner potters as it requires more skill to work with due to its dense texture.

 Air-Dry Clay For Home Potters